arcus/Arcus_Labs_Orientation/data_contribution_2_data.md

   let data_type = @input(`data_type_src`)

   if(data_type[1]) {
-    send.liascript(`### Clinical Data
+    send.liascript(`## Clinical Data

 Reproducibility in research is a major goal of the Arcus program and organizing and documentating code so that it can be used beyond the confines of the originally collected dataset is critical to achieving this aim.
 See the [DART Module on Reproducibility in Research](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/reproducibility/reproducibility.md#5) for more information on this topic.
-Below are some examples of the type of information commonly saved in the _src_ directory:
+Below are some examples of the type of information commonly saved in the _src/_ directory:

 - History of saved queries in SQLPad can be extracted directly from the sqlite database into the _src/scripts_ directory
 - Code written in the command line interface can be saved in the _src/scripts_ directory